CumulusNetworks/docs/content/guides/NVUE Command Reference/Show-Commands/Router-Nexthop-Commands.md

 ## nv show router nexthop rib \<nhg-id\> depends

-Shows information about a next hop RIB depends.
+Shows information about the next hops on which a specific next hop relies on.

 ### Command Syntax